 Educational Activities & School Recycling Program

 The Defiance County Environmental & Administrative Services office gives environmental/recycling presentations to all Defiance County Kindergarten, 2nd and 4th grade classes.
-In 2012, twenty-seven presentations were given to approximately 601 Kindergarten students in 9 schools.
-There were 35 presentations given to 2nd and 4th grade students with approximately 878 students in 9 schools.
+In 2013-2014, presentations were given to 1493 students, 573 Kindergarten students, 466 Second Grade students and 454 Fourth Grade students which covered 9 Defiance County schools.

 The presentations are geared to the age group.
 Kindergarten presentations are normally conducted in March and April of each year.
 We give a short discussion on litter and recycling using a recycled book bag filled with recyclables.
 The presenter assists the students to make an earth bracelet.
 The bracelet consists of an elastic string and six different colored beads.
 Each bead represents something in our environment such as brown for dirt, green for the earth, etc. After the bracelets are made everyone talks about the colors and what they represent.
 In addition to the bracelet, goodies such as coloring books, recycling stickers, notepads, litter bags, pens, rulers, etc. are handed out to each student and teacher.

 The presentations for the 2nd grade classes include an activity called ‘Fishing for Litter Habits’.
 The students join in by fishing for labeled fish with litter habits and deciding as group if the habit is a good litter habit or a bad litter habit.
 This presentation also includes a lively discussion about litter and recycling.